WE HELP MEET THE NEEDS OF THE SICK

 - St. Joseph's Food Pantry – provides access to food for residents who are hungry or at risk of hunger

-- Unaccompanied Student Initiative – to provide a safe stable home for youth ages 18 to 20
+- Unaccompanied Student Initiative – provides a safe, stable home for youth ages 18 to 20

 - Wyoming Coalition for the Homeless – provides a day shelter for those who are homeless